section-engineering-education/engineering-education/articles/comparing-graphical-user-interface-gui-and-command-line-interface-cli/index.md

 ### Drawbacks of GUI

 - GUI is not resource optimized.
 The aim is to make a user-friendly interface, and as such, it uses more computer memory.
-- Applications based on GUI require more Ram to run than those based on other interface types.
+- Applications based on GUI require more RAM to run than those based on other interface types.
 - Users need to use the Help file to find hidden commands.
 - Compared to other interface types, GUI uses more processing power.